-ELECTION OF FOR 20 Elec ction closes AM/PM Day of 20 LIST TOF CANDIDATES (Names to be inserted in alphabetical order of family name) (Retirin g candidates seeking re- election to be denoted by means of an asterisk) (Name 1) (Name 2) (etc) DIRECT TIONS AS TO VOTING [Procedural note: Sea lect this paragraph if pref erential voting applies to the election in question]. number 2, 3, 4 (and so your order of preference on as required) against name of the candidate of your first preference and place the the names of each subsequent candidate so as to indicate ur ballot will not be invalid if you only partially complete the andidate.
-[Procedural note: Se lect this paragraph if first past the post voting applies to the election in question]. are positions vacant. \ es you vote for.
-You may select as many candidates as there alid if you do not select the maximum number of candidates candidate.
-Return the completed ballot paper to the Return ning Officer as instructed.
-[Procedural note: sel ect either or both from all ternative (a) and (b) as appropriate for the relevant election]: AM/PM on the during which the election ne day of Enclose completed ba llot paper in envelope ma arked "Ballot Paper" and seal the envelope.
+ELECTION OF .....
+FOR 20.....

+Election closes ......
+AM/PM .....
+Day of ......

+LIST OF CANDIDATES

+(Names to be inserted in alphabetical order of family name) (Retiring candidates seeking re-election to be denoted by means of an asterisk)

+- □ (Name 1)

+- □ (Name 2)

+- □ (etc)

+DIRECTIONS AS TO VOTING

+[Procedural note: Select this paragraph if preferential voting applies to the election in question].

+Place the number 1 in the square opposite the name of the candidate of your first preference and place the number 2, 3, 4 (and so on as required) against the names of each subsequent candidate so as to indicate your order of preference for that candidate.
+Your ballot will not be invalid if you only partially complete the numbering but you must vote for at least one candidate.

+[Procedural note: Select this paragraph if first-past the post voting applies to the election in question].

+Place a tick opposite the name of the candidates you vote for.
+You may select as many candidates as there are positions vacant.
+Your ballot will not be invalid if you do not select the maximum number of candidates permissible but you must vote for at least one candidate.

+Return the completed ballot paper to the Returning Officer as instructed.

+[Procedural note: select either or both from alternative (a) and (b) as appropriate for the relevant election]:

+- (a) no later than ......
+AM/PM on the ..... day of .....
+20....; or - (b) at the meeting during which the election is taking place.

+Enclose completed ballot paper in envelope marked "Ballot Paper" and seal the envelope.